Waikebber/Bird_Classifier/README.md

 | results_path  | str | Checkpoint save path| '.\\results\\{datetime.now()}' |
 ____
 ### [Image Classification](/UNET/sm_classify.ipynb)
 Given an image path or a directory to image paths, the *`/UNET/sm_classify.ipynb`* script creates predictions with the model.
 The prediction creates a multiclass masks of the image.
 It also conducts image classifications on the image.
+This script can also look up the predicted bird on AllAboutBirds.org.
 ##### **Parameters**
 |  Parameter | Type|Description | Default |
 | :------------: | :------------: |:------------: |:------------: |